morganmueller/critical-computation-lab-fa-26/class_01/readme.md

 Bookmark: https://openprocessing.org/class/106677#/

 When creating a profile, please use your real (preferred) name.
 We have a large community of learners and one way we establish trust as a community is through real name usage.

+## Pair Pattern Matching (Lost in Translation)
+- Take 5 minutes to draw a simple pattern
+- Take another few minutes to write a set of instructions for how to draw your pattern
+- Be as specific and detailed as you can
+- I will break you into pairs
+- Exchange instructions with your partner
+- Just from the instructions, try to draw your partner’s pattern
+- Compare patterns!
+- How different/similar are they?
+- How could you modify your instructions so that the person drawing the pattern would get closer to your original design?

 #### First Sketch